 Eating.
-Schedule three meals and one or two nutritious snacks a day.
-Serve your child a well-balanced diet that includes lean protein, whole grains, fruits and vegetables, and low-fat dairy.
-Kids this age should get 2½ cups (600 ml) of low-fat milk daily (or equivalent low-fat dairy products or fortified milk alternative).
+Schedule 3 meals and 1–2 healthy snacks a day.
+Serve your child a balanced diet that includes lean protein, whole grains, fruits and vegetables, and low-fat dairy.
+Kids this age should get 2½ cups (600 ml) of low-fat milk daily (or other low-fat dairy products or fortified soy milk).

 Bathroom habits.Bedwetting is more common in boys and deep sleepers, and in most cases it ends on its own.
 But talk to your doctor if it continues to be a problem.

 Sleeping.
 Kids this age need about 9–12 hours of sleep per night.
-Lack of sleep can cause behavior problems and make it difficult to pay attention at school.
-Set a regular bedtime that allows for adequate sleep and establish a relaxing bedtime routine.
+Lack of sleep can cause behavior problems and make it hard to pay attention at school.
+Set a regular bedtime that allows for enough sleep and have a relaxing bedtime routine.
 Keep TVs and digital devices, including phones and tablets, out of bedrooms.

 Growth and development.
 By 7 years, it's common for many kids to: